Germany–Lebanon relations: History

+In April 2020, the Federal Ministry of the Interior issued a ban on the Lebanese organization Hezbollah's activities in Germany.
+The organization reportedly has nearly 1,000 supporters in Germany and continues to engage in political activity after the ban.
+The official reason for the ban is Hezbollah's calls for the elimination of the state of Israel.
+After the ban was applied, Hassan Nasrallah, the organization's leader claimed that Hezbollah hasn't been active in Europe in years.
+Despite Nasrallah's claims, in November 2023, the German police carried out a massive nationwide operation against "Islamic Center Hamburg", an organization suspected of supporting Hezbollah.
+Many Lebanese have emigrated due to wars between Iranian backed Hezbollah and Israel as well as economic and political internal problems in part due to Hezbollah as well as corruption that have led to Lebanon being considered a failed state by some.

 Economic relations

 In 2018, Germany exported goods worth 760 million euros to Lebanon and imported goods worth 42 million euros in return.
 Germany exports mainly motor vehicles and automotive parts, machinery, and chemical and pharmaceutical products to Lebanon.
 In 2021, the bilateral trade volume was still 559 million euros, placing Lebanon 96th in the ranking of Germany's trading partners.
 Despite an investment agreement, there is relatively little German direct investment in Lebanon.
 Companies with their own presence in the country include Commerzbank and Lufthansa.

 Development cooperation

 After Lebanon broke through the income threshold to become an upper-middle-income country in 2003, German development aid was discontinued.
-After the 2006 Lebanon war between Hezbollah and Israel, German development aid was resumed.
+After the 2006 Lebanon War between Hezbollah and Israel, German development aid was resumed.
 From the start of the civil war in neighboring Syria in 2011 until 2021, the German government made aid payments totaling 1.7 billion euros, largely to support refugees in the country and promote their integration into society.
 In addition, employment, municipal infrastructure and agriculture were also supported with German aid money.
 German aid money was used to finance the school fees of 795,000 school-age children between 2016 and 2021.
 During the same period, 8,000 homes were also rehabilitated for refugees and drinking water supplies were improved for 800,000 people in the country.
 Germany also provided assistance in dealing with the COVID-19 pandemic in Lebanon and the 2020 explosion disaster in Beirut.